Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Continuous Time Model

-See \cite{Li2019} for more details about the derivation of the continuous time model.
+See \cite{Li2019} for more details about the derivation of the continuous time model \eqref{ParaSDE}.
 For the component $\boldsymbol{w}_r$ of \(\theta\), we have

-where \(\xi_{\bm{w}_r}\) denotes the corresponding part in the noise vector \( \int_{0}^{t} \sigma(\theta_t) dW_t \).
+where \(\xi_{\bm{w}_r}\) denotes the corresponding part of the noise vector \( \int_{0}^{t} \sigma(\theta_t) \d W_t \).
 There is a similar formula for the component \(a_r\).
-Similar to the case of SGD, we define the stopping time \(T\) by the infimum \(t>0\) such that at least one of the following inequalities fails, i.e.,
+Similar to the case of SGD, we define the stopping time \(S\) by the infimum \(t>0\) such that at least one of the following inequalities fails, i.e.,

-Throughout we assume that the SDE \eqref{ParaSDE} for \(\theta\) has a unique maximal local solution up to its (random) blow-up time, which is obviously behind the stopping time.
-The following lemmas show the existence of the SDE solution; See the explanation before Theorem \ref{ConThm}.
+Throughout we assume that the SDE \eqref{ParaSDE} for \(\theta\) has a unique maximal local solution up to its (random) blow-up time, which is obviously behind the stopping time $S$.
 For the rigorous treatment of the deterministic case based on the PL property of \(\nabla L\) discussed below, we refer to \cite[Theorem 1.2]{Chatterjee2022}.

-We now prove the loss function is \(\lambda_\theta\)-Polyak-Lojasiewicz within stopping time; see \cite{Liu2022,Chatterjee2022,An2023,Lugosi2024} for more about convergence related to Polyak-Lojasiewicz property.
-As in previous section, we always assume the event in Lemma \ref{GramInit} happens.
+We now prove that the loss function $L(\theta_t)$ is \(\lambda_\theta\)-Polyak-Lojasiewicz within stopping time $S$; see \cite{Liu2022,Chatterjee2022,An2023,Lugosi2024} for more about the convergence analysis related to Polyak-Lojasiewicz property.
+Similar to Section \ref{SecSGD}, we always assume that the event \(\init\) in \eqref{initialization} happens.
 First, by the chain rule

-For \(t<T\), we have \(\lambda_{\min}(\bm{G}_{\theta}(t))\geq \frac{\lambda_\theta}{2}\).
+For \(t<S\), we have \(\lambda_{\min}(\bm{G}_{\theta}(t))\geq \frac{\lambda_\theta}{2}\).
 Thus